WHAT TO DO IN BRUSSELS IN 2 DAYS

 TRAVEL TIPS FOR YOUR 2-DAY BRUSSELS ITINERARY

-If you are visiting Europe for the first time, check out my post with travel tips for Europe.
+- If you visit Europe for the first time, check out my post with travel tips for Europe.

 - And for a European summer packing list, click here.

 Before discussing how to spend two days in Brussels, here are some travel tips to smooth your trip.

-Walking is the best way to get around Brussels.
-Especially, if you only have 2 days.
+- Walking is the best way to get around Brussels.
+Especially if you only have 2 days.
 You’ll want to spend most of your time near the city center to avoid wasting time.
 All of the activities listed in this article can be reached on foot (except for the Atomium and Mini-Europe).

 - Brussels is also very well connected by public transportation.